 What is a good email bounce rate and spam complaint rate?

 Keep your bounce rate below 2% and your spam complaint rate below 0.1%.
 Top-performing senders maintain complaint rates around 0.02%.
 Google's hard ceiling is 0.3% for spam complaints — exceed that consistently and you'll see serious deliverability damage.
-Remove hard bounces immediately after every send and clean inactive subscribers who haven't opened in 90 or more days.
+Remove hard bounces immediately after every send and sunset inactive subscribers who haven't engaged in 180 or more days.